cdmclellan7/in-the-loop/README.md

 - Agile Working
   - Scrum: standups, retros
   - Trello kanban
+  - That team communication and planning is vital to any project.
 - Design and Planning
   - The importance of a database ERD and good documentation for the API routes
   - Making user personas, user journey, and wireframes